Raghavvram/pfSense-related/firewall_tab.md

 The **Firewall** menu in pfSense is where you configure and manage firewall rules and settings to control traffic flow and security.
-Here's a breakdown of its options:

 1. **Rules**: Create and manage firewall rules for each interface (e.g., WAN, LAN, VLANs).
 This is the core of controlling network traffic.

 2. **Aliases**: Set up aliases for IP addresses, networks, ports, or URLs.
 Aliases simplify firewall rule management by grouping multiple items under a single name.